UNH-CPC/UNH-CPC.github.io/_posts/2022-10-28-cpc-problem-archive.markdown

 categories:
 ---
 *A Brief Summary of the Problems In Every Meeting starting from the 2022 Fall Semester.*
-*Document last updated on 11/11/2022*
+*Document last updated on 11/17/2022*

 *Sorted as Latest at the top to Earliest at the bottom*

 #### 11/10/2022: <a href= "https://open.kattis.com/contests/ovi6xk"> Week-Long Kattis Contest</a><br> + Some CSES.FI Problems
-Winner: Undecided.
-Contest Still In Progress.
+Winner: None
 <ul>
 	<li><a href = "https://open.kattis.com/contests/ovi6xk/problems/interpreter">Interpreter</a></li>
 	<li><a href = "https://open.kattis.com/contests/ovi6xk/problems/odds">Odds of Mia</a></li>